Board Members

 Treasurer

-treasurer, extensive experience in international programme/project management, contracts & finance, fundraising/business development (Netherlands).
-Joeke is director/owner of Intend Business Development (NL/UK) and director at Radar Europe BV.
+Treasurer, with extensive experience in international programme/project management, contracts & finance, fundraising/business development.
+Joeke is director/owner of Intend Business Development (NL/UK).

 Yara Abbing (she/her)